freewebtime/SnaxHomeWork/README.md

   ![Authoring Zone_A](Readme/Images/Authoring_Zone_A.PNG)

 * Puzzle Grid (or game field) is a 100 static cubes each indicating it's own cell.
+The grid is a static content, so if you change the grid size, adjust the GridCells' objects accordingly.

   ![Authoring Zone_B](Readme/Images/Authoring_Zone_B.PNG)